 It's a trick question.

 The answer is: we have no idea!
 Remember, the mission of our parishes is not simply to have high attendance at events.
-We shouldn't become comfortable and complacent just because the seats are filled.
+We shouldn't become comfortable and complacent just because the seats are filled or because we have a lot of events.
 Although the Lord desires all people to be saved (cf. 1 Timothy 2:3-4), our mission is not primarily about the numbers.

 Our mission is simple: evangelization.
 Go make disciples.
 Everything we do at the parish should be in service to the mission.
 All parish events should fit intentionally into our parish evangelization strategy.
 All our volunteers should know that their purpose in running ministries and events boils down to evangelization.